Juuru

 Juuru (Jörden) is a small borough (alevik) in Rapla Parish, Rapla County, Estonia.
 From 1991 until 2017 (until the administrative reform of Estonian local governments), Juuru was the administrative center of Juuru Parish.

+The school in Juuru is named after the writer Eduard Vilde.
+The school was a high school until 2014.
+The Atla-Eeru Inn, which played a role in the Mahtra War of 1858, is located in Juuru.